lji-ilm/openexr-notes/README.md

 Mark Fairchild (mark.fairchild@rit.edu), a professor at RIT, did a benchmark dataset for HDR imaging research.
 This dataset is in EXR, probably in an earlier version.
 We should make use of it instead of starting from scratch. http://markfairchild.org/HDR.html

-#Start to do local scripting..
+#Start to do local scripting...

 # Notes